How Much Light Do Chickens Need To Keep Laying?

 No Light, No Eggs?

+If your chickens are not laying eggs, this could be a symptom of poor lighting conditions.
 Chickens need light to lay because their reproductive cycle is triggered by the natural photoperiod, or light-dark cycle.

 Chickens have a pineal gland, which is found in the brain and is activated by light.
 Daylight stimulates the gland into secreting the hormones melatonin and serotonin, which in turn guide the hens’ circadian rhythms.